Code-Institute-Submissions/UCFD-Milestone-Project-8/README.md

 ## (2) Features

 ### Layout
 The website was designed with simplicity in mind, whilst being immediately engaging for the user.
 Having several features/sections on the main hompeage allows the user to easily find a point of particular interest.
-The subsequent two pages provide for more specific use functions.
+The subsequent two pages provide for more specific user functions.

 ### Font
 There are two fonts used throughout the website - "Muli" and "Quicksand".
 Both are engaging, easy to read and versatile.
 A variety of letter spacing has been used throughout the website.